 Equity Classifications - Equity is classified as net position.
 The unrestricted component of net position is the net amount of the assets, deferred outflows of resources, liabilities, and deferred inflows of resources that are not included in the determination of net investment in capital assets or the restricted component of net position.
 The restricted portion of net position consists of net position with constraints placed on its use by (1) external groups such as creditors, grantors, contributors, or laws or regulations of other governments; or (2) law through constitutional provisions or enabling legislation.
-When both restricted and unrestricted resources are available for use, it is GARFS' policy to use restricted resources first and then unrestricted resources as needed.
+When both restricted resources first and then unrestricted resources as needed.